by36/mylife/README.md

-My name is Brandon Yoshikawa
-My favorite beach is Hamoa
+My name is Brandon Yoshikawa and my favorite beach is Hamoa.